 Exposure: Full sun to partial shade

-Direct sow mid-winter (February on the coast) or start indoors late February to mid-March.
-Start 6-8 weeks before planting out.
+Direct sow in early spring when a light frost is still possible.
+Otherwise start indoors 6-8 weeks before planting out.
 Direct sow again in autumn.
-Seeds will sprout in 5-10 days, particularly if you can maintain their optimal soil temperature of 18-24°C (65-75°F).
+Seeds will sprout in 5-10 days, particularly if maintained at their optimal soil temperature of 18-24°C (65-75°F).

 Sow seeds shallowly at 5mm (¼”) deep, and thin or space to 20-30cm (8-12″) apart.
 If starting indoors, keep seeds in total darkness until they sprout, and then provide bright light.